The Top 10 Iron-rich Foods Your Vegetarian or Plant-Based Diet Needs Today

 Iron supplements

 It is really only recommended that people who have an iron deficiency or need iron to support pregnancy take iron supplements.
 Consuming too much iron can be toxic and cause serious health concerns, especially in children.
 If you think you may have an iron deficiency, you can ask your doctor to test your blood for iron.
-If you are deficient, they may suggest including more iron-rich foods in your diet or iron supplementation.
+They may suggest including more iron-rich foods in your diet and plant-based folates or iron supplementation if you are deficient.

 The benefits of an iron supplement for someone who is deficient will include: